Is Heaven the Reward of the Saved?

 Many hold the popular belief that heaven is the ultimate reward of the saved.
 The teaching of going to heaven immediately after death to receive one's reward for a righteous life is almost universally believed among most who profess to follow Christ.
 To even question this teaching would seem like blasphemy to many who believe heaven is their ultimate reward.
 However, among those who believe that heaven is the ultimate reward of the saved, there are many different ideas as to when, and how one gets to heaven.

-However, what does the Bible really teach about the reward of the saved?
-If the dead in Christ go to heaven, we should be able to find abundant proof within the Bible showing when, where, and how people obtain this reward.
+What does the Bible actually teach about the rewards of the saved?
+If the dead in Christ go to heaven immediately after death and this is their reward for a righteous life, we should be able to find abundant proof within the Bible showing when, and how people obtain this reward.
 Can this type of documentation be found in the Bible?
-You may be surprised to find that it cannot, but what is found in the Bible about the reward of the saved is far more exciting than the nebulous idea of going off to heaven without a clue as to what one would do there for eternity.
+You may be surprised to find that it cannot, but what is found in the Bible about the rewards of the saved is far more exciting than the nebulous idea of going off to heaven without a clue as to what one would do there for eternity.

 THE WORD HEAVEN